Auxiliary Forces: Support Units

+General Organization

+At the national level, the Auxiliary Forces are placed under the authority of two General Inspectorates corresponding to the Northern and Southern Zones.
+They are supported by central services and decentralized structures that ensure their deployment throughout the national territory.

 History

 Following the Second World War, the post-war French Fourth Republic took control of the French protectorate in Morocco and, rather than releasing wounded goumiers or those who have reached retirement age, the French Army preferred to redeploy them in a subsidiary body.
 They performed odd jobs and assisted regular troops when needed.
 Officially named the mokhaznis, they were placed under the Ministry of Interior.
 Their missions were to suppress the various demonstrations and riots that shook the newly independent Morocco.
 In "time of peace," the mokhaznis provided security for official buildings and assisted in the delivery of mail in remote regions.

 In 1971 and 1972, King Hassan II survived two coup attempts initiated by rebel military factions, which formed a climate of distrust evident between the monarchy and the army.
 This climate encouraged the growing strength of the police and the revival of the Auxiliary, put on hold since independence.
 The king personally nominated two senior members of the Royal Moroccan Armed Forces to head the Auxiliary Forces in 1974.
 The Auxiliary Forces were designated to lead in the maintenance of order and quick restoration of order in affected areas.
 The Auxiliary Forces were given a special status and a budget of nine billion centimes, which represented an important sum then.
 Two-thirds of the force were virtually incapable of military service due to age and or health reasons, the King had to recruit again and rebuild the whole force, recalls one officer who served at that time.
 There was no shortage of candidates but they needed to be disciplined and healthy.
 Initial recruitment was conducted primarily in the regions of Ouarzazate and Errachidia.
-The king then created two areas of operation, North and South.
+The king then divided the forces' area of operation in separate districts, North and South.